Colindale

 Colindale is a district in the London Borough of Barnet; its main shopping street on the A5 forming the borough boundary with neighbouring Brent.
 Colindale is a suburban area, and in recent years has had many new apartments built.
-It's also the location of the 1960s-1970s Grahame Park housing estate, built on former parts of Hendon Aerodrome.
+It is also the location of the 1960s–1970s Grahame Park housing estate, built on former parts of Hendon Aerodrome.
 It is situated about 8 mi northwest of Charing Cross, directly northwest of Hendon, to the south of Edgware and east of Queensbury.

 History

 Formerly in the borough and ancient parish of Hendon, the area was essentially the dale between Mill Hill and The Burroughs.
 By the middle of the 20th century, it had come to include that part of the Edgware Road between The Hyde and Burnt Oak.